Performance of WebAssembly runtimes in 2026

 wasm2c improved modestly in 2026.
 It remains one of the best options if ahead-of-time translation to native C is acceptable for your deployment model.

 Bun is the outlier.
 Its 2024 and 2025 results were far behind, but the 2026 result is about three times faster than the 2025 result.
-It is still slower than Node on this benchmark, but the direction is excellent.
+It’s still slower than Node on this benchmark, but the direction is excellent.

 Best supported build by year